C23-PS376/toxicity-classifier-model/README.md

 The thresholds for output of the model are:
 `[0.67, 0.31, 0.47, 0.4, 0.25, 0.27]`

-We got this from using greedy search to find the best threshold for each label which maximizes F1 score.
+We got this from using greedy search to find the best threshold for each label which maximizes binary accuracy.

 **Output**

 The model from [toxicity_classifier_training_capstone.ipynb](https://github.com/C23-PS376/toxicity-classifier-model/blob/main/toxicity_classifier_training_capstone.ipynb) will output a **2D array with each row of 6 numbers**.
 Each number denotes probability from 0 to 1.
-If the number is > 0.5, then it's positive to the corresponding label.
+If the number is > threshold, then it's positive to the corresponding label.

 For example if the output is
 `[[0.9763663 0.19614795 0.79277015 0.01046047 0.81799424 0.7410841 ]]`